FionaLin13/backup.github.ioo/_portfolio/boba.md

 This project deepened my skills in experimental design, statistical analysis, and working with lab instrumentation.
 I also practiced synthesizing academic research with real-world questions — and of course, enjoyed some boba along the way.

-see the boba squishing in action here:
+See the boba squishing in action [here](https://www.youtube.com/shorts/SJwp3z-gHto)

-<a href="https://www.youtube.com/shorts/SJwp3z-gHto">link text</a>